Create new questions and guidelines in the conversation guide

 Capture the right data.
 Learn step by step how to create individual specifications and structured questions (Yes/No, text, date, etc.) for your Safina in the conversation guide.

-In the previous article, we learned how to manage the conversation flow for various call reasons using scenarios.
-Now we take a step further and breathe life into these scenarios: with concrete questions and instructions for your Safina.
+In the previous article, we learned how to manage the conversation flow for different call reasons using scenarios.
+Now we take a step further and bring these scenarios to life: with specific questions and instructions for your Safina.

-This is the crucial step to ultimately obtain perfectly structured data in your call summaries.
+This is the crucial step to ultimately obtaining perfectly structured data in your call summaries.

 Where do I make these settings?

 You are still in the "Conversation Guide", which you can access through the "Safina AI" tab.
-Within the guide, you will find a button like "Add Template" or "+ New" to create new instructions.
+Within the guide, you will find the "add" button to create new instructions.

-When you add a new template, you essentially have two different options to choose from.
+When you add a new instruction, you basically have two different options to choose from.

 This is an open text field where you write an instruction in natural language to your Safina.